 Be Strong Families Parent Cafés are designed to be led by parents.
 They are a parent-to-parent approach of bringing families a safe space to explore five protective factors.
 These factors help to keep families, safe, healthy and strong.
 The cafés also help engage parents/families in rich, healthy discussions and open the opportunity for parents to develop friendships outside of the school.
 Various themes for the Cafés are selected by staff and/or Parent Leaders.

 What is a Parent Cafe?

 Family Engagement Events

-Family Engagement Events happen at least monthly at sites.
+Family Engagement Events (“FEEs”) happen monthly (or more) at sites.
 These events are a great way for parents and families to network, learn, and be more engaged in the school.
-By helping with these events, from planning to execution to review, parents and families get to build their own leadership skills in addition to providing a valuable resource to other families.
+By helping with these events, from the planning, to execution, to review, parents and families get to build their own leadership skills in addition to providing a valuable resource to other families.

 WATCH D.O.G.S. is one of the nation’s largest and most respected school-based, family, and community engagement, organizations in the country.
 Since the program’s creation in 1998, more than 6,450 schools across the country have launched a WATCH D.O.G.S. program of their own.